d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 block size: 4096
 68c874b7d*******

+w00t, got the root flag hidden in slack-space.

-There is another way we can exploit this SUID binary, but i am totally exhausted after battling with this one for past few days.
+There is another way we can exploit this SUID binary, but i am totally exhausted after battling with this one for past few days, maybe i will come back to this and write about the second path to root.

 ###### Concluion

-This was a great box, i learned a lot about smartcontacts,blockchain and IPFS exploitation.
+This was a great box and took me a while to complete it.
+I learned a lot about smartcontacts,blockchain and IPFS exploitation.